AshwinPrasanth/AI--Ethics/Medical Decision System/Report/chapter2.md

 There are no explicit public statements addressing transparency, accountability, or ethical safeguards beyond standard clinical governance practices.

-This absence itself is ethically relevant, as the system operates in safety-critical contexts without clearly articulated ethical objectives.
+This absence is ethically relevant, as it requires ethical safeguards to be inferred from system behavior and deployment structure rather than from explicitly articulated normative commitments.

 ---